ptrofimov/litememcache/README.md

 # TinyMemcacheClient

-TinyMemcacheClient - the alternative to Memcache and Memcached client for PHP.
+TinyMemcacheClient - tiny, simple and pure-PHP alternative to Memcache and Memcached clients.

 **Status:** In active development